lambe-lang/specification/README.md

 | data Some { v:a }
 ```

-Synthetised type variables is done using the original order given a the type level definition.
+Synthesised type variables is done using the original order given a the type level definition.

 ### 2.2 Data type implementation